-What Is Continuous Network Scanning?
+What Is Network Monitoring?

-External Vulnerability Scans
+1. Vulnerability Scans

 Looking at your network from this point of view lets you easily identify the most pressing issues within your network, including any services or new servers that have been set up since the last scan to see if they present any new threats to your organization.